 Here you can find information if you need help:

 The big challenge today is how we can increase knowledge about sugar addiction.
 How to screen, assess, evaluate and in the future diagnose.
 More professionals need to understand this brain illness and how to treat the biochemical consequences and restore energy and health in the client.
 Professional help needs to expand and be more available.
-This is a chronic disease, so we also need to increase access for more people to primary treatment, aftercare and lifelong support.
+This is a chronic disease, so we also need to increase access for more people to primary treatment, aftercare, and lifelong support.
 This is why I started to train professionals.

 If you are a professional and want to expand your knowledge about sugar addiction in order to help, look here.

-Another interesting aspect is that so many who are not educated in addiction medicine seem to “know for sure” that sugar addiction is a myth.
-I use to quote Daniel Patrick Moynihan “you are entitled to your own opinion, but you are not entitled to your own facts.
+Another interesting aspect is that so many who are not educated in addiction medicine seem to know for sure that sugar addiction is a myth.
+I used to quote Daniel Patrick Moynihan “you are entitled to your own opinion, but you are not entitled to your own facts”.
 We know for a fact that sugar acts as a psychoactive drug on some people and that it also is a gateway drug.
-I also say “if you break a leg it is better to see an orthopedist and not a gynecologist” i.e. if you have a problem with loss of control over sugar, talk to an addiction specialist.
+I also say “if you break a leg, it is better to see an orthopedist and not a gynecologist”, i.e. if you have a problem with loss of control over sugar, talk to an addiction specialist.

-There is a risk of improper treatment in terms of harmful use or pathological use/addiction, there are different treatment methods for these.
+There is a risk of improper treatment in terms of harmful use or pathological use/addiction, as there are different treatment methods for these.

-It is very important for the patient’s understanding, acceptance and motivation and for formulating realistic goals for the treatment.
+It is very important for the patient’s understanding, acceptance, and motivation and for formulating realistic goals for the treatment.

-Dare to ask for proper screening, assessment, evaluation and we need to dare diagnose this terrible illness for everyone afflicted to receive appropriate help.
+We are many today working to spread knowledge and change this.
+You can help spread the message.
+Dare to ask for proper screening, assessment, and evaluation.
+We need to dare diagnose this terrible illness for everyone afflicted to receive appropriate help.